Understanding 4/9 as a Percentage: A practical guide

 -

-Understanding financial statements: Financial reports often utilize fractions and percentages.
+Understanding financial statements: Financial reports often make use of fractions and percentages.
 Converting fractions to percentages makes interpreting financial data much easier.

 -